 The trustees review the reserves of the Trust on an annual basis.
-The review encompasses the nature of income and expenditure streams, the need to match income and commitments and the nature of reserves.
-The trustees have determined that the appropriate level of unrestricted reserves, which are not invested in tangible fixed assets should be sufficient to support the equivalent of three months' expenditure (net of depreciation).
-This is particularly so as the Academy considers longer term development projects as well as the full continuation of existing operations for which it will also seek grant funding from the ESFA and support from sponsors.
+The review encompasses the nature of income and expenditure streams to match income and commitments and maintain contingencies.
+The trustees have determined that the appropriate level of unrestricted reserves not invested in tangible fixed assets, should be sufficient to support the equivalent of three months' expenditure (net of depreciation).
+This is particularly so as the Academy considers longer term development projects particularly in term so technology as well as the full continuation of existing operations for which it will also seek grant funding from the ESFA and support from sponsors.
 The trustees will continue to monitor reserves, mindful of the reduction in public sector funding that has ongoing implications for schools and the public sector in general.